ferhatbuke/ppGpp_CellSize/README.txt

 SiftedData: Contains sifted data used for plotting.
 Details explained in the analysis file of each experiment

 Figures: Explanation of how each figure can be recreated using the shared code and data.
+Start matlab on your device from this folder by running one of the functions.
+This sets the PATH correctly for all functions below.

 ***(see below for explanation for each function requiring this step)

 1B -> Raw data and analysis details in the file: "Excel Based\2020-10-05 ppGpp Measurements.xlsx"